 For instance, all IVI.NET drivers that comply with the IviDmm specification have an enumeration for the Function property.
 However, not all DMMs support the same function values.
 Drivers for DMMs with different sets of function values have different instrument specific enumerations for the Function property.
-Furthermore, unless a DMM has exactly the same set of function values as the set defined for the class, the instrument specific enumeration is distinct from the class enumeration.
+Furthermore, unless a DMM has exactly the same set of function values as the set defined for the class, the instrument specific enumeration.